apache/metron/metron-platform/metron-elasticsearch/README.md

 The stock set of Elasticsearch templates for bro, snort, yaf, error index and meta index are installed automatically during the first time install and startup of Metron Indexing service.

 It is possible that Elasticsearch service is not available when the Metron Indexing Service startup, in that case the Elasticsearch template will not be installed.

-For such a scenario, an Admin can install the template manually from the Ambari UI by following the below flow:
+For such a scenario, an Admin can have the template installed in two ways:

+_Method 1_ - Manually from the Ambari UI by following the flow:
 Ambari UI -> Services -> Metron -> Service Actions -> Elasticsearch Template Install

+_Method 2_ - Stop the Metron Indexing service, and start it again from Ambari UI.

 > Note: If you have made any customization to your index templates, then installing Elasticsearch templates afresh will lead to overwriting your existing changes.
 Please exercise caution.